openebs-archive/openebs-docs/docs/percona_db.md

 NAME      READY     STATUS    RESTARTS   AGE percona   1/1       Running   0          5m
 ```

-**Note:**

-It may take some time for the pods to start as the images must be pulled and instantiated.
-This is also dependent on the network speed.

 Running a Database Client Container to Generate SQL Load
 ------------------------------------------------------